neuefische/ds-python-sql/README.md

 - open ssh with token, and install the libraries with ```pip install -r requirements.txt```
 - open vscode from gitpod, and follow all the prompts (you need to have vscode installed locally).
 Alternatively, if you are a pycharm user, open that.

+### Problem:
+ Our data science team needs features for predicting the customer life time value.
+The features they've asked for are recency, frequency and monetary value.

 ### Notebooks:
 - [Intro-sql-in-python](Intro-sql-in-python.ipynb)